-This 17th annual ‘must attend’ event has been designed specifically for Senior Patent Administrators.
+This prestigious annual ‘must attend’ event has been designed specifically for Senior Patent Administrators.
 It provides an ideal opportunity to learn about any developments that affect you and your role, to make sure you are up to date on best-practice and are working as efficiently as possible.

 To maximise the benefit from attending this event, bring your questions along so you can get the answers and solutions you need.

 At the end of day one you are invited to a drinks reception where you can network with other delegates, and share your experiences and views on important patent formalities issues

 DOWNLOAD our brochure above for more detail of this flagship annual event